 If you haven’t been diagnosed with endo

 If you suspect endometriosis is to blame for your infertility, chat with your doctor.
-They can diagnosis endometriosis and determine whether surgery or other treatments can help you get pregnant.
+They can diagnose endometriosis and determine whether surgery or other treatments can help you get pregnant.

 Symptoms that might indicate endo: